Dominated by the dramatic Ifach rock — an iconic natural landmark with a lively harbour and fresh fish

 Calpe has a unique natural backdrop, with the Peñón de Ifach rising dramatically from the sea.
 Prices are moderate and homes with views of the rock are highly sought after.
 The market has a mix of Spanish and northern European buyers.

-Property prices in Calpe
+Property prices when buying in Calpe

 Price levels in Calpe naturally vary depending on location, condition and views, but as a general guideline an apartment can be expected to cost 150,000-280,000 EUR, while a house typically falls in the range of 220,000-420,000 EUR.
 Villas with a pool and private plot start from 400,000-800,000 EUR, depending on size and distance to the coast.

-How to buy property in Calpe
+How to buy property in Calpe — step by step

 The process of buying property in Calpe follows the same basic steps as the rest of Spain: you need an NIE tax number, a Spanish bank account and an independent lawyer to check the property before you sign anything at all.